-Air and ground training exercises would result in adverse, minor impacts to water resources in the Action Area including short-term impacts to surface water drainage.
+Air and ground training exercises would not involve any physical disturbance of known water resources as they would be avoided during land and air training exercises but could result in short-term impacts to surface water drainage.
 Alternative 1 would contribute the greatest impact because training exercises would occur more often.
 Alternative 2 would contribute the same types of minor impacts, but less than Alternative 1 because training exercises would occur less often.
 Similar impacts would occur from the Jaded Thunder and Camp Ethan Allen Exercises.
 Therefore, the Action Alternatives would contribute an increment to the overall minor cumulative impact.
-However, the exercises would most likely not be performed simultaneously.
-Impacts under Alternative 3 (No Action Alternative), would have a similar contribution to cumulative impacts.
-Once specific sites are selected, the tiered NEPA analysis will evaluate sites for cumulative impacts to water resources.
+However, the exercises are not likely to be performed simultaneously.
+Impacts under Alternative 3 (No Action Alternative) would have a similar contribution to cumulative impacts.
+When sites are selected, the appropriate environmental review will evaluate sites for cumulative impacts to water resources.